Mutim/CodexScraper/readme.md

 # CodexScraper

-CodexScraper is a Python-based tool designed for scraping and managing data efficiently.
+CodexScraper is a tool used to access the data from [AshesCodex](https://ashescodex.com/)

 ## 🔧 Requirements
 - **Tested Python Version**: Python **>= 3.9** (other versions may work but are not officially tested).